 On the day of the surgery:

 - You will probably be asked not to drink or eat anything for several hours before the surgery.
-Take the medicines your provider told you to take with a small sip of water.
+Take the medicines your surgeon told you to take with a small sip of water.

 - Your surgeon will tell you when to arrive.

 After the Procedure

-Work with your provider to keep your pain in control.
+Work with your surgeon to keep your pain in control.
 Your heel may be very sore.

 You will be wearing a cast or splint for a period of time.